Improving Deep Neural Network Classification Confidence using Heatmap-based eXplainable AI: Results and Discussions

 \subsection{Gaps in CO Scores Distribution}

 Here, we present the main novel finding: the gap in CO distribution.
-AX process neither specifies any formulas nor optimizes any losses to distinguish correct predictions from the wrong ones, but fig. \ref{fig:cogap} shows distinct gaps between them (shown by the red arrows).
-Possible reason: heatmaps used in AX process are generated for the class predicted by the DNN.
-If the prediction is correct, there is a match between \(c_{pred}\) in e.g. h=DeepLIFT(net).attribute(input, target=\(c_{pred}\)) (recall: we use Pytorch Captum notation) and the groundtruth label \(c\) that that affects CO score through \(\kappa\).
-The different distributions found in fig. \ref{fig:cogap} and \ref{fig:cogap2} indicate that some existing XAI methods possess more information to distinguish between correct and wrong predictions than the others.
+AX process does not optimize any losses to distinguish correct predictions from the wrong ones, but Figure \ref{fig:cogap} shows distinct gaps between them (shown by the red arrows).
+Possible reason is as the following.
+Heatmaps used in AX process are generated for the class \(c_{pred}\) predicted by the DNN, e.g. h=DeepLIFT(net).attribute(input, target=\(c_{pred}\)); recall: we use Pytorch Captum notation.
+If the prediction is correct, there is a match between \(c_{pred}\) and the groundtruth label \(c\) that that affects CO score through \(\kappa\).

+\textit{What's the significance of the distribution gap?} The different distributions found in Figure \ref{fig:cogap} and \ref{fig:cogap2} indicate that some existing XAI methods possess more information to distinguish between correct and wrong predictions than the others.
 With this, we might be able to debunk some claims that heatmaps are not useful \cite{Rudin2019}: regardless of the subjective assessment of heatmap shapes, heatmaps might be relatively informative after some post-processing.
 In the absence of such information, we expect to see uniformly random distribution of scores.
 Since we have observed distinct distributional gaps on top of general difference in the statistics, we have shown that some heatmap-based XAI methods combined with CO score might be a new indicator to help support classification decision made by the particular DNN architecture.

+\textit{What's its application?} In practice, when new samples are provided for clinical support, human data-labeling might still be needed, i.e. assign ground-truth \(c\).
+However, errors sometimes happen.
+AX method can be used to flag any such error by matching the CO score (check whether the score lies above or before the large gap).